-- Dr. Cook provides expert witness services for cases involving Occupational Medicine, Preventive Medicine / Occupational Environmental Medicine, Preventive Medicine, and Public Health.
-He has reviewed 10,000 medical records for medical necessity and standard of care.
+Litigation Support - Dr. Cook provides expert witness services for cases involving Environmental and Industrial Exposures, Occupational Medicine, and Public Health.
+He has conducted peer review on hundreds of thousands of medical records.
 Dr. Cook's services include medical record review, causation analysis, written reports, depositions, and trial testimony as needed.
-He is also a Registered Nurse, and has testified as an expert on the training and expectations of nursing care.
-He is also an expert in conditioning and physical fitness, as an IRONMAN Certified Coach and endurance athlete himself for over 30 years.
+He is also a Registered Nurse, and has testified as an expert on the training and standards of nursing care.
+He is also an expert in conditioning and physical fitness as they relate to capacity, as an IRONMAN Certified Coach and endurance athlete himself for over 30 years.

 Cocaine remains a popular drug of abuse, and per HHS (2008) of 6.5 million US Federal workplace drug tests, about 40,000 were positive for cocaine in 2007.
 Drug testing for cocaine is based on the metabolite benzoylecogonine which is detectable in the user’s urine for 24 hours, possibly even up to 72 hours.
 Non-metabolized cocaine may only be detectable for 4-6 hours following use, making it a less useful target in a drug testing program.